MISP/misp-book/managing-feeds/README.md

   * Connected communities
   * All communities
   * Sharing Group.
 In this case, a new field Sharing Group appears where you must select a group.
+  * Inherit from Feed (only for MISP feeds).
+In this case the original distribution and Sharing Group from the feed will be used.
+Note that the `feed_generator.py` needs to be configured with  `with_distribution = True`.
+Data will be imported as "Your organisation only" if the distribution is not present in the feed.

 * Default Tag: A default tag can be added to the created event(s)